pratikp12/Data-engineering-store-mini-project/README.md

 <li>seller_name: The seller name</li>
 <li>daily_target: The number of items (regardless of the product type) that the seller needs to hit his/her quota.
 For example, if the daily target is 100,000, the employee needs to sell 100,000 products he can hit the quota by selling 100,000 units of product_0, but also selling 30,000 units of product_1 and 70,000 units of product_2</li>
 </ul>

+<a name="ex"></a>
+## Exercise

+<h3>Exercise 1</h3>
+Find out how many orders, how many products and how many sellers are in the data.<br>
+How many products have been sold at least once?
+Which is the product contained in more orders?

+<h3>Exercise 2</h3>
+How many distinct products have been sold in each day?<br>

+<h3>Exercise 3</h3>
+What is the average revenue of the orders?<br>

+<h3>Exercise 4</h3>
+For each seller, what is the average % contribution of an order to the seller's daily quota?<br>

+<h3>Exercise 5</h3>
+Who are the <b>second most selling and the least selling</b> persons (sellers) for each product?
+Who are those for product with `product_id = 0`<br>

+<h3>Exercise 6</h3>
+Create a new column called "hashed_bill" defined as follows:<br>
+- if the order_id is even: apply MD5 hashing iteratively to the bill_raw_text field, once for each 'A' (capital 'A') present in the text.
+E.g. if the bill text is 'nbAAnllA', you would apply hashing three times iteratively (only if the order number is even)<br>
+- if the order_id is odd: apply SHA256 hashing to the bill text<br>
+Finally, check if there are any duplicate on the new column<br>